RolandKrummenacher/HOL-ACSwithLocalSTS/README.md

 Hands-On Labs are sets of step-by-step guides that are designed to help you learn how to use key Windows Azure services and features.
 Each Lab provides instructions to guide you through the process of developing a complete application.

-In this lab, you will learn how to add Social Gaming features to your applications such as inviting friends using ACS and Social Providers, allow multi-players using both Storage Polling and NodeJs approaches and generate a leaderboard to show the top users' scores.
+In this Hands-On Lab, you will learn how to:

+- Use the portal to add business identity providers through their metadata documents

+- Use the portal to establish claims transformation rules for normalizing the user's attributes

+- Do all of the above via management API

+- Outsource authentication of a web application to ACS

 > **Note:** You can download the latest build of the Windows Azure Training Kit which includes a tested version of this HOL from here: http://www.microsoft.com/download/en/details.aspx?id=8396.